Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Snowshoeing at Vancouver’s Cypress Mountain

 Snowshoeing at Cypress Mountain

-West Vancouver’s Cypress Mountain offers 11 km of snowshoe trails for outdoor enthusiasts of all skill levels to enjoy during Vancouver’s winter season.
+West Vancouver’s Cypress Mountain offers 11 kms of snowshoe trails for outdoor enthusiasts of all skill levels to enjoy during Vancouver’s winter season.

 There are ticketed trails at the ski hill, but also free backcountry ones within Cypress Provincial Park.

 For general information about the resort, see our main article about Cypress Mountain.
 For ski conditions, click Lower Mainland Snow Conditions.
-For details about snowshoeing at Cypress, see below.
-Or for details about similar opportunities on other North Shore Mountains, see our articles about Mount Seymour and Grouse Mountain.
+To learn more about snowshoeing at Cypress, see below.
+Or for details about similar opportunities on other North Shore Mountains, check out our articles on Mount Seymour and Grouse Mountain.

 Cypress Snowshoeing Trails

-Cypress Mountain, located in West Vancouver, is Metro Vancouver’s largest ski hill.
-In addition to downhill and Nordic skiing opportunities, the resort features close to a dozen kilometres of snowshoeing terrain.
+Cypress Mountain is located in West Vancouver and is Metro Vancouver’s largest ski hill.
+In addition to downhill and Nordic skiing opportunities, the resort features nearly 12 kms of snowshoeing terrain.

 Snowshoeing at Cypress takes place on Hollyburn Mountain, which is located right before the downhill ski area.
 Both tubing and Nordic skiing also take place in the Hollyburn area.

-The snowshoe trails are usually open for regular hours from 9 am to 4 pm daily, with special snowshoe tours taking place in the evenings.
+The snowshoe trails are open for regular hours from 9:00 am to 4:00 pm daily, with special snowshoe walks available in the evenings.
 The resort’s main snowshoe trails do not have lighting, which is why they close earlier than the rest of the mountain.

 Cypress Snowshoe Tours

-There are several different options to enjoy the snowshoe trails up at Cypress Mountain.
-Folks can grab a map and go on a self-guided tour, participate in a guided tour or experience the mountain’s newest offering – Lights to the Lodge.
+There are different ways to enjoy the snowshoe trails up at Cypress Mountain.
+You can grab a map and go on a self-guided tour during the day, or experience the mountain’s evening offering – Lights to the Lodge.

 Self-Guided Snowshoeing

-If you feel like exploring the mountain on your own, Cypress Mountain offers self-guided snowshoe tours.
+There are plenty of trails to explore on Cypress Mountain.
 Maps are provided at the ticket counter, and the trails up the mountain are clearly marked.
 Trail difficulty ranges from easy (green trails) to hard (black trails).
 There are also warming huts scattered across the mountain.

 TIP: The snowshoe trails can be very narrow.
 Snowshoe trail etiquette involves being courteous and moving to the side when people behind you want to pass.